WillianFuks/djwto/docs/settings.rst

 ``DJWTO_JTI_CLAIM``
 -------------------

 Boolean that indicates whether to save a *JTI* claim or not.
-The identifier is unique and must be available in order to use the BLACKLIST APPPPPPPPPPPP.
+The identifier is unique and must be available in order to use the :ref:`blacklist <blacklist>` app.
 This value is optional.

 ``DJWTO_ACCESS_TOKEN_LIFETIME``